MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-whatsapp-channel.md

 - Approved message templates from WhatsApp.
 To learn more, see [Creating Message Templates](https://developers.facebook.com/docs/whatsapp/message-templates/creation/).

-## WhatsApp 24 hours session rule
+## WhatsApp message types and 24 hours session rule

-WhatsApp divides messages into two different types: **Template messages** and **Session messages**.
+WhatsApp classifies messages into two types: **Session messages** and **Template messages**.

-### Template messages
+**Template messages:**

-Outbound messages sent via Twilio that use one of the pre-approved templates.
-These are generally unsolicited transactional messages (delivery alerts, appointment reminders, etc.) sent to users who have opted in to receive messages from you.
+Templates messages are the outbound messages that agents send through Twilio using one of the pre-approved templates.
+These are generally transactional messages such as delivery alerts, appointment reminders, etc. sent to users who have opted in to receive messages from your organization.

-### Session messages
+**Session messages:**

-All incoming messages, or outgoing replies to these messages within 24-hours.
-A messaging session starts when a user sends your application a message, and lasts for 24 hours from the most recently received message.
+Session messages are incoming messages from a customer, or outgoing replies sent by an agent to the incoming messages, within 24-hours.
+A messaging session starts when you receive a message from a customer, and lasts for 24 hours from the most recently received message.
 Session messages do not need to follow a template, and can include media attachments.

-WhatsApp messages through Twilio have the following capabilities:

-Templates and Session messages: Outbound messages to WhatsApp users must be sent using one of the pre-approved templates.
-These are generally transactional messages (delivery alerts, appointment reminders, etc.) sent to users who have opted in to receive messages from you.
-To see the approved templates for the WhatsApp Sandbox, visit Console.
-Once approved by WhatsApp, you'll be able to submit your own templates for approval for use in production.

-All incoming messages, or outgoing replies to these messages within 24-hours, are considered Session messages, and don't need to follow a template.
-A messaging session starts when a user sends your application a message, and lasts for 24 hours from the most recently received message.
+**24 hours session rule:**

+A messaging session is starts when an agent receives a message from a customer or replies to the incoming message from the customer.
+When the customer sends a message, from the time agent received it, agent has 24 hours to reply to the customer with or without using a template.
+However, after 24 hours, agent can send a message to customer only by using an predefined and approved template.

 ## End-to-end walk-through